Dana Worley

 I began working with stained glass in the early 1990s and discovered fused glass in 2009.
 While I am creative, I am also very analytical.
 Fused glass (glass fired in a kiln) is a perfect blend of scientific process and creative expression.

-I am a board member and Education Chair for the Glass Art Guild of Utah and a founding member of The Artists’ Gallery in downtown Logan.
+I am a member of the Glass Art Guild of Utah, where I previously served as an advisory board member, Education Chair, and Web Chair.
+I was also a founding member of The Artists’ Gallery in downtown Logan.
 I maintain a blog on fused glass at jestersbaubles.blogspot.com and author articles on fused glass for industry-specific magazines.

-I maintain a "day job" as a Technical Support Manager for a scientific instrumentation company.
-When I am not at work or creating in my studio, I enjoy yoga, hiking, biking, cross-country skiing, travel, and photography.
+In August 2023, I left my "day job" as a Technical Support Manager for a scientific instrumentation company so I could focus on my art and other passions.
+When I am not creating in my studio, I enjoy yoga, hiking, biking, cross-country skiing, travel, and photography.

 Remodeled garage space where I have my studio.